MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 :::image type="content" source="media/Composer_Example1/Example1_cropped.png" alt-text="Power Virtual Agents Example 1 test.":::

->[!Note]
+> [!NOTE]
->Selecting **Publish** in Composer makes the changes available for testing, but does not automatically Publish your Power Virtual Agents bot.
+> Selecting **Publish** in Composer makes the changes available for testing, but does not automatically Publish your Power Virtual Agents bot.
+>
->Use the [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to channels.
+> Use the [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to channels.

 [!INCLUDE[footer-include](includes/footer-banner.md)]